duniter/duniter/doc/Protocol.md

 sigDelay    | Minimum delay between 2 identical certifications (same pubkeys).
 Must be superior to `sigValidity`. sigPeriod   | Minimum delay between 2 certifications of a same issuer, in seconds.
-Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigValidity | Maximum age of a valid signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of valid made certifications to be part of the WoT for distance rule msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer medianTimeBlocks | Number of blocks used for calculating median time. avgGenTime  | The average time for writing 1 block (wished time)
+Must be positive or zero. sigStock    | Maximum quantity of active certifications made by member. sigValidity | Maximum age of a active signature (in seconds) sigQty      | Minimum quantity of signatures to be part of the WoT sigWoT      | Minimum quantity of active made certifications to be part of the WoT for distance rule msValidity  | Maximum age of an active membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer medianTimeBlocks | Number of blocks used for calculating median time. avgGenTime  | The average time for writing 1 block (wished time)